 The main goals of e-mail marketing are to achieve large ranges quickly and effectively, or to send an advertising message to specific target groups without too much dispersion loss.
 Successful campaigns select their target groups very precisely in advance.
 The quality of the addresses depends on several factors.
-First of all, the databases must be identified which store thousands of email addresses with the address holders' permission.
+First of all, the databases must be identified which store thousands of e-mail addresses with the address holders' permission.

-In Germany alone, more than 40 million addresses are registered where permission has been granted to receive e-mail advertising (permission addresses).
+In Germany alone, more than 40 million addresses are registered where permission has been granted to receive e-mail advertising (nermission addresses)

 However, the quality of the individual data differs significantly and varies according to supplier.
 The more transparent the permission to receive advertising, the more successful the e-mail campaign.
 Anybody who consciously decides to receive advertising expects to receive post and will also read it.
-Another important factor is mailing frequency: After all, anybody who actively decides to receive advertising information per e-mail does not want to be in-undated with it.
+Another important factor is mailing frequency: After all, anybody who actively decides to receive advertising information per e-mail does not want to be inundated with it.

 ad pepper media is one of the leading service providers in this field.
 As a full-service provider, the Company's "mailpepper" experts offer all services related to e-mailing: from consultancy to the creative preparation of an advertising medium, right through to selecting the ideal mailing channel.
 The use of innovative technologies provides advertisers with the ultimate in transparency, delivering comprehensive results and analysis - of course in compliance with the laws in force in the respective countries.
 Prices for permission e-mail addresses depend on the supplier, the type of soliciting and the respective target group.
 The more detailed the requirement profile (sex, age, interests, etc.), the higher the costs which are billed in so-called CPM's - i.e. price per thousand contacts.
-E-mail addresses without the related user profiles, so-called rest addresses, naturally cost less.

 Irrespective of whether a broad image campaign is being planned or selected recipients are to be reached, ad pepper media can ensure reliable and smooth delivery in just a few hours.
-We can offer our customers access to 72 million exclusive e-mail profiles, depending on whether you wish to implement your campaign on a national or international level.